 In February 2015, Denmark suffered an attack widely considered as an intended “copycat” to the Charlie Hebdo massacre in January.
 Swedish cartoonist Lars Vilks had been invited to a meeting under the title “Art, Blasphemy and Free Speech” in Copenhagen.
 One person was killed and three wounded when a gunman opened fire on the building from outside.
 The same evening, the shooter attacked a Jewish Synagogue and another person was shot dead while two more were injured.

-The “blasphemy” ban dates back to 1866.
-It remains statute law in the present Danish Criminal Code dating back to 1930, notwithstanding pronounced political will to repeal the provision as an anachronism.
-The motivational intent of the law may be clear from its placement in Chapter 15 on crimes violating public law and order, and the provision has sometimes been used historically as a form of anti-hatred legislation, for example in 1938 it was employed against a number of Nazis accusing Jews of assaults on non-Jewish girls.
+The “blasphemy” ban dated back to 1866.
+The law had come under Chapter 15 on crimes violating public law and order, and the provision was sometimes used historically as a form of anti-hatred legislation, for example in 1938 it was employed against a number of Nazis accusing Jews of assaults on non-Jewish girls.
 However, it was also used in more frivolous cases, for example in 1946 when a couple, one of whom was dressed up like a priest, were fined for baptising a doll at a carnival.
 The largely dormant provision was nevertheless called on eight times the following 60 years.

 In 2013, The Danish Institute for Human Rights warned that “it cannot be excluded that the prohibition of blasphemy in Denmark would be enforced in connection with the interpretation of religious texts, which makes it difficult to meet the requirement of predictability in a state based on the rule of law”.

-In January 2015 – after a review initiated by the then-liberal-conservative government in 2011 – the Criminal Law Council under the Ministry of Justice finally released their assessment on the “blasphemy” law (Penal Code, Article 140).
+In January 2015 the Criminal Law Council under the Ministry of Justice finally released their assessment on the “blasphemy” law (Penal Code, Article 140) which had began in 2011.
 Tasked with weighing up pros and cons for the law, the Council presented the following arguments in favour of a repeal of the provision: that abolishing the “blasphemy” provision would in no way compromise Denmark’s human rights commitments; society had moved on and the provision was outdated; it was out of step with European consensus since few other European countries maintain such a law; it was out of step with the international human rights consensus which is in favour of decriminalizing “blasphemy”; it was unclear how the provision might be used in relation to the expression of specifically religious doctrines or religious worship, and therefore failed to satisfy the condition of “foreseeability”; the use of criminal sanctions against “blasphemers” would in practice only cause any “blasphemous” utterance to be propagated more widely; it was an unnecessary restriction on freedom of expression and that state resources would be better spent upholding free expression over enforcing the “blasphemy” law.
 They also noted in favour of retaining the provision, that it functioned as part of the penal code as a deterrent to potentially socially provocative behaviour.

-In February 2015, the government, by this time social-liberal, called a hearing on the Council’s assessment, and concluded it would not set forward a bill to repeal the law, favouring the rationale for retaining the “blasphemy” provision; the government cited a desire not to remove a tool for the prosecution of acts of social provocation, such as the burning of religious books.
+In February 2015, the new government called a hearing on the Council’s assessment, and concluded it would not set forward a bill to repeal the law, favouring the rationale for retaining the “blasphemy” provision; the government cited a desire not to remove a tool for the prosecution of acts of social provocation, such as the burning of religious books.

 On April 30, 2015, Justitia answered the national hearing and again recommended repeal.
 Justitia, the Danish judicial think-tank, monitors issues of human rights and, in particular, free speech violations.